iPage WP Starter Hosting Review and Coupons for 2021

 What amount of storage does the WP Starter have included?

 How many databases can I have?

 How many monthly visitors are included with the WP Starter plan?

 Is the WP Starter a managed hosting account?

 Does the WP Starter include WordPress speed optimization?

-Does the WP Starter include any SSD storage?
+Does the WP Starter come with an SSL?

-Does the WP Starter run off of CPanel?
+Does the WP Starter run off of SSD storage?

 Does the WP Starter account do automatic backups?

 Are there any automatic staging sites or functionality included with the WP Starter plan?